leica.gif (74002 bytes)

 Hands-On Education

-With a 12:1 student-to-faculty ratio, and an average class size of 25, the unique learning community at Florida Tech provides an atmosphere of teamwork, inspiration and personal attention.
-We’ll start you off in a major-related class in your first semester where you’ll get your feet wet, your hands dirty, and get busy learning and doing what it takes to be a successful professional in the career of your choice.
+With a 12: 1 student-to-faculty ratio, and an average class size of 25, the unique learning community at Florida Tech provides an atmosphere of teamwork, inspiration and personal attention. we'll start you off in a major-related class in your first semester where You'll get your feet wet, your hands dirty, and get busy learning and doing what it takes to be a successful professional in the career of your choice.

 The university offers more than 145 science, engineering, aviation, marine biology, business, psychology and communication degree programs designed to challenge students to reach their full academic and professional potential.
 As part of a hands-on curriculum, students participate in sponsored research programs for solutions to real-world problems; laboratory experiments in state-of-the-art facilities; multi-disciplinary design projects; work-study; cooperative education; and internship opportunities.